What is convertible term life insurance?

 Expert reviewedExpert reviewedThis article has been reviewed by a member of ourFinancial Review Council to ensure all sources, statistics, and claims meet the highest standard for accurate and unbiased advice.Learn more about oureditorial review process.

-Convertible term life insurance is a term life insurance policy that you can convert into a permanent policy.
-Most term life insurance is convertible term life insurance.
+Convertible term life insurance is a type of term life insurance that you can convert into a permanent policy.
+Many term life policies offer this feature.

-• Most term life policies include a rider that lets you convert your policy to a permanent life insurance policy before the end of the term.
+• Most term life policies allow you to convert them to a permanent life insurance policy before the end of the term.

 • Converting a term life policy to whole life can be a good option for people who still need coverage toward the end of their term.

-• Policy conversions usually don’t require a medical exam or additional underwriting.
+• Policy conversions usually don’t require a medical exam or an additional application.

 How does a convertible life insurance policy work?

-Each insurance company and policy has its own rules and requirements for term conversion, but in general, the convertibility rider includes these provisions:
+Each insurance company has its own rules and requirements for policy conversion, but in general, the term conversion rider includes these provisions:

 • Whether partial conversions are allowed: Some insurers allow you to convert just part of your policy to permanent coverage.
 There’s usually a minimum amount that you can convert — often $50,000 to $100,000.